gobo-eiffel/gobo/Readme.txt

 is hosted at SourceForge.

-Although the license allows you to do pretty much whatever you want with this software, We would be grateful to get your feedbacks, bug reports and/or bug fixes, improvements, etc. so that others could benefit from your work and ideas as well.
+Although the license allows you to do pretty much whatever you want with this software, we would be grateful to get your feedbacks, bug reports and/or bug fixes, improvements, etc. so that others could benefit from your work and ideas as well.
 We would also be interested in hearing about your projects and how easy (or difficult) it was to adapt this software for your specific needs.
 Thank you in advance.

 --
-Copyright (c) 1997-2007, Eric Bezault and others
+Copyright (c) 1997-2008, Eric Bezault and others
-5 November 2007
+11 May 2008